Risqat1/Analyzing-Market-Demand/README.md

   - Microsoft Power point

  ### OBJECTIVES/KEY PERFORMANCE INDICATORS
-- OBJECTIVES
+### OBJECTIVES:
  To analyze customer interest and satisfaction across product categories using review count and average rating.
 The goal is to identify high-demand and high-engagement   categories to inform category prioritization and pricing strategies for MyOnlineShop.

   ### DATA CLEANING